-You probably know that when we have an English word ending in -E, the final -E is usually silent; we don’t pronounce it.
+You probably know that when we have an English word ending with -E, the final -E is usually silent; we don’t pronounce it.
 Like in the words date, cheese, fine, spoke, and rude: these words all end with a silent -E.

 But there are a few exceptions, and that’s what we’ll work on in today’s lesson: words that end with -E that is NOT silent.
 Many of these words came into English from other languages and so they don’t follow the typical trend of a silent E at the end.

 You can repeat each of these words ending in -E after me, and then I’ll briefly explain what it means.

 A recipe is a plan for making food – the recipe tells you the ingredients and the steps to follow in order to cook and prepare the dish.